dstroot/my-hugo-blog/content/post/2017-04-7-the-inside-out-corporation.md

 ### So why do corporate networks still exist?

-Most companies still have a separate corporate network, protected by firewalls, intrusion prevention/detection, dedicated administrators, VPNs, etc. Why is it that can can I access information which is the most important, private, and precious to me, from any computer, via any network, **without all that extra cost, overhead, and effort**?
+Most companies still have a separate corporate network, protected by firewalls, intrusion prevention/detection, dedicated administrators, VPNs, etc. Why is it that I can access information which is the most important, private, and precious to me, from any computer, via any network, **without all that extra cost, complexity, overhead, and effort?**

 <!--more-->